SVijayB/URLShortener/README.md

 2. runs a git commit and push (this will trigger netlify to deploy your new redirect)
 3. Copies the short URL to your clipboard

+## Contributing

+To contribute to Steam_WebScrapper, fork the repository, create a new branch and send us a pull request.
+Make sure you read [CONTRIBUTING.md](https://github.com/1StranGe/URLShortener/blob/master/docs/CONTRIBUTING.md) before sending us Pull requests.

+Also, thanks for contributing to Open-source!

 ## License

 URLShortener is Licensed under MIT.
 Read the LICENSE file for more information.